ysantanaf/satim/2018-12-13-summary-satim.md

 matplotlib module to put pictures on google earth resolution of pictures in python

-gallery: a bit hidden on github and maybe add it clean to MEOM webpage
+gallery: a bit hidden on github but public and maybe add it clean to MEOM webpage